skotif/patent_troll_inc/README.md

-# patent_troll_inc
+# This handy code owned by Patent Troll INC.
-If you use this code you are gonna pay us 1000000$
+Licence fee is 1000000$